________________________________________________________________________________

 interactive maps and visualizations.
 You can also dig deep into data,

 make comparisons and gain insights with Google’s Data Explorer, which provides access to public data sets.
-For making infographics: try out Piktochart and Ease.ly (learn how to make the real infographics–not posters).
+For making infographics: try out Piktochart and Ease.ly (learn how to make the real infographics–not posters).9.
+Choose A Learning Channel

 Just in case you forgot, YouTube isn’t all dancing babies (though